Skip to main content

 The tcpPorts field provides information on the non-http TCP ports/services that your application is listening on.
 During installation, the user can decide how these ports are exposed from their Cloudron.

 For example, if the application runs an SSH server at port 29418, this information is listed here.
-At installation time, the user can decide any of the following: * Expose the port with the suggested defaultValue to the outside world.
-This will only work if no other app is being exposed at same port. * Provide an alternate value on which the port is to be exposed to outside world. * Disable the port/service.
+At installation time, the user can decide any of the following:

 To illustrate, the application lists the ports as below: